Rahvaan/Sniffer/README.md

 # Sniffer
-Small game about big nose called "Sniffer" & written in Python.
+small game about BIG nose called "Sniffer" & written in Python.

 # TO DO